Enrollment Policies

 Concurrent Enrollment via Extended Studies

-Students seeking to enroll in a UCSD Physics course via Concurrent Enrollment must adhere to the prereq policies and protocols above.
-Requests may be held until after the end of the standard enrollment period for UCSD students, as priority enrollment must be given to continuing UCSD students for UCSD courses.
+Students seeking to enroll in a UCSD Physics course via Concurrent Enrollment must adhere to the prerequisite policies and protocols outlined above.
+Please note that EASy requests may be held until after the standard enrollment period for UCSD students ends, as priority enrollment is given to continuing UCSD students.

 Specific Concurrent Enrollment guidance is provided by Extended Studies (see here).